Growing Marchantia plants

 Moisture & Humidity: Marchantia thallus requires consistent hydration but should not be waterlogged.
 Marchantia enjoys high humidity but permanently wet conditions need to be avoided.

 Nutrients: We use off-the-shelf hydroponic solutions with a balanced rich combination of nitrogen, phosphorus and minor nutrients (Shogun Samurai Grow formulations).
-Click to download useful studies of the effects of nutrient composition on Marchantia growth were published in a series of papers by Voth in 1940 and 1941 and 1943.
+Click to download useful studies of the effects of nutrient composition on Marchantia growth that were published in a series of papers by Voth in 1940 and 1941 and 1943.